DanielHeath/has_unpublished_password/README.md

 ## Usage

-TODO: Write usage instructions here
+### Validation

+`validates :password, never_leaked_to_hibp: true`

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+### Building the filter

+First, download the master list from HIBP (I used the 'ordered by frequency' list) and decompress it.

+Then, run `bundle exec data/prepare-and-validate.rb <path-to-master-list-file>`.

+This takes quite awhile; it'll print how many lines it's completed periodically.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/has_unpublished_password.
+Bug reports and pull requests are welcome on GitHub at https://github.com/danielheath/has_unpublished_password.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License